 WHERE: Canadians had a full year of watching #PepsiMojis dominate store fridges before the rest of the world.
-The idea to encourage people to "Say it with Pepsi" by using its 36 branded emojis originally came from the in the director's seat when it launched the contest - which encouraged creative folk to craft their own Doritos spot for the
+The idea to encourage people to "Say it with Pepsi" by using its 36 branded emojis originally came from the

 Canadian arm of BBDO.
 Canucks loved them - with 12,000 posts using the emojis on Instagram - and so did the global offices, with the #PepsiMojis later displayed on Pepsi bottles in 100 markets.